UniversalAnaphora/UniversalAnaphora/UA_CONLL_U_proposal_amir.md

 The following examples suggest extensions to CoNLL-U which allow the publication of merged UD + UA data and are already being used in several valid UD corpora.
 Scenarios range from basic token data (no POS tags, sentence splits etc.) to fully treebanked data, which is compatible with UD validation scripts.
 Some advantages of this proposal:

 1. Uses familiar round bracket CoNLL scorer notation, which covers multiple markables starting/ending at once (e.g. `Entity=(1-person)2-organization)`), and is backwards compatible with older scorer versions
 2. Very compact: most basic coreference data (with just identity coreference and perhaps entity types) can fit inside a single MISC annotation, preventing clutter and confusion when other annotation types appear in MISC.
+Keys for annotation values are declared only once at the top.
 3. Human readable: easy to see where markables start and end (no need to look at token index numbers)
 4. No need for co-indexing multiple annotations for markables: since almost all information can fit into a basic `Entity=` annotation, multiple markables each get a single string of annotations, without multiple keys
 5. Trivially supports spans that cross sentence boundaries (just close the span in the relevant position)
 6. Supports entity linking/wikification without disrupting markable IDs or scorers (since the scorer accepts any arbitrary string as an identifier)
+7. Supports metadata
-7. Compatible with ANNIS CoNLL importer, meaning corpora in this format can be directly imported to ANNIS without any conversions or merging
+8. Compatible with ANNIS CoNLL importer, meaning corpora in this format can be directly imported to ANNIS without any conversions or merging
-8. Proposes representations of direct edges for bridging/split antecedent and discontinuous markables (though these are no longer compatible with the CoNLL scorer by nature)
+9. Proposes representations of direct edges for bridging/split antecedent and discontinuous markables (though these are no longer compatible with the CoNLL scorer by nature)

 ## Basic format examples